AnthonyBroadCrawford/anthonybroadcrawford.github.io/cv.md

 <br/>

+# Chief Executive Officer, abc & company, February 2019 - Present
+Founder and lead executive.
+Responsible for all aspects of the business.

-# Chief Product Officer, SpotHero, December 2015 - Present
+# Chief Product Officer, SpotHero, December 2015 - February 2019
 Member of the executive team, responsible for Product, Design, and Data Science.

 - Established company vision & 3 year product roadmap transitioning SpotHero to automobile & autonomous vehicle vertical, delivered early and under budget